mheap/nexmo-developer/_tutorials/en/sms-api/add-sms-controller.md

 Add using statements for `Vonage.Messaging`, `Vonage.Request`, and `Microsoft.Extensions.Configuration` at the top of this file.

-## Dependency Inject IConfiguration
+## Dependency Inject `IConfiguration`

-Dependency inject an IConfiguration object via the construcor like so:
+Dependency inject an `IConfiguration` object via the constructor like so:

 ```csharp
 public IConfiguration Configuration { get; set; }